Svanteberg/Virtual-EEG-electrodes/README.md

 ### Data organisation

+*The developed scripts require that the data is organized in a specific way.
+This will probably be the hardest problem for anyone attempting to use them, and it will probably save time to instead modify the scripts to accomodate your own data structure.*

 The data was organized with each subject having a folder containing one or more of their respective EEG recordings.
 All EEGs in each folder were divided into numpy files of 10 s epochs and numbered in consecutive order.

 <p align="center">